-When you’re starting out in webcomics, and you are not the greatest artist, the quickest way to learn is through practice and following lessons by other artists.
+When you’re starting out and you are not the greatest artist, the quickest way to learn is through practice and following lessons by other artists.
 This week’s tutorial roundup features a number of anatomy and figure drawing tutorials to help improve your drawing skills.
 Characters play a large part in webcomics, so you should have a firm grasp of the human figure and how to draw it in numerous poses and situations.

 Basic Anime Styled Anatomy and Proportions

 This tutorial is a basic primer on developing the building blocks of drawing the human figure.
 A lot of ideas are covered and will help you understand the mechanics behind the development of dynamic figures.

 This tutorial is a continuation and an updated and developed version of the previous one.
 The same items are explored, but are explained further.